cedardb/docs/content/references/datatypes/enums.md

 ## Usage of Enum types

-Enums can be used just like any other type inside of tables, views, queries, etc. .
+Enums can be used just like any other type inside of tables, views, queries, etc.

 ```sql
 create table tasks (id int, priority importance);
 insert into tasks values (1, 'major'), (2, 'minor'), (3, 'critical'), (4, 'major');
 ```

-The enum labels are case sensitive, whereas the enum names are not.
+The enum labels are case-sensitive, whereas the enum names are not.

 This does not work: